shardulsrivastava/shardulsrivastava.github.io/_posts/2021-08-17-eks-iam-deep-dive.md

 ### How IRSA Works

-When you define the IAM role for a service account using `eks.amazonaws.com/role-arn` annotation and add this service account to the pod, mutating webhook mutates the pod spec additional `environment variables` and [projected mount volumes](https://kubernetes.io/docs/concepts/storage/volumes/#projected).
+When you define the IAM role for a service account using `eks.amazonaws.com/role-arn` annotation and add this service account to the pod, `pod-identity-webhook` mutates the pod spec to add `environment variables` and [projected mount volumes](https://kubernetes.io/docs/concepts/storage/volumes/#projected).

-These are the environment variables by the webhook in the pod spec :
+These are the environment variables added by `pod-identity-webhook` in the pod spec:

 ```yaml
   env: